-- 1.3.39 The limitations of using the collected data to establish a GHG Emissions report have been explained in previous carbon footprint reports.
-It should be re-iterated however that much of the data used in the report this has not been recorded for the specific purpose of compiling a carbon footprint and in some limited cases data has had to be estimated. - 1.4 Alternative Action and why not Recommended - 1.4.1 The Council could decide not to publish a GHG Report on the Council's website, nor submit the GHG Emissions data for 2009/10 or 2010/11 to DECC.
-However, such an approach is not recommended due to the reputational risk associated with not submitting information and making this publicly available. - 1.5 Impact on Corporate Objectives - 1.5.1 This decision is directly related to achieving the following Key Objectives from the Strategic Plan for 2011/12;
+The limitations of using the collected data to establish a GHG Emissions report have been explained in previous carbon footprint reports.
+It should be re-iterated however that much of the data used in the report this has not been recorded for the specific purpose of compiling a carbon footprint and in some limited cases data has had to be estimated.

+Alternatives considered and why rejected

+The Council could decide not to publish a GHG Report on the Council's website, nor submit the GHG Emissions data for 2009/10 or 2010/11 to DECC.
+However, such an approach is not recommended due to the reputational risk associated with not submitting information and making this publicly available.